 - Laser treatments: A laser is focused on the trouble area and after a couple of treatments, you’ll notice a reduction in the overall appearance of your cellulite.
 There are a couple different laser treatment options.

 - Cellulaze: One of the more reputable laser treatments, this procedure uses a small laser that’s inserted under your skin.
 It then heats up and melts the fat around the trouble area.
 Cellulaze is a very expensive treatment option, and because most insurance companies consider cellulite a cosmetic condition, you typically have to pay for this yourself.

 - Radio shockwaves: A couple different treatments are available.
 Your dimpled area is broken up by applying radial shockwaves.
 These treatments are moderately effective and much less expensive than laser treatments.

 - Mesotherapy: Arguably the most effective cellulite treatment, mesotherapy was developed in France and came to the United States in 1999.
 The procedure involves a series of injections applied directly into the cellulite.
 After a few treatments, it significantly reduces the visibility of your cellulite.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Cellulite?
-Would like to schedule an appointment with an internationally recognized, best rated laser dermatologist in Manhattan NYC, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.
+Would like to schedule an appointment with an award winner, internationally recognized, best rated laser dermatologist in Manhattan NYC Dr. Susan Bard of Dermatology NYC?
+Please contact our Midtown or Upper East Side NYC clinic for consultation with cosmetic and laser dermatologist.